top of page

 Getting colour balance right starts with knowing how to read your scopes.

-When you start colour grading in DaVinci Resolve, one thing becomes clear very quickly: your eyes can only take you so far.
-Lighting changes.
-Monitors vary.
-Fatigue creeps in.
-That’s where DaVinci Resolve scopes step in.
-They give you objective, measurable data about exposure, contrast, colour balance, saturation and skin tone.
+When you start colour grading in DaVinci Resolve, one thing becomes clear very quickly: your eyes can only take you so far, that’s where DaVinci Resolve scopes step in.
+Scopes give you objective, measurable data about exposure, contrast, colour balance, saturation and skin tone.

-As a freelance video editor in London working on everything from corporate interviews in glass-walled offices to moody music promos, scopes are the one thing that keep grades consistent across different shoots, cameras, and client monitors.
+As a freelance video editor in London working on corporate videos, documentaries and social content, scopes are the one thing that keep grades consistent across different shoots, cameras, and client monitors.

 Questions like: